← Guides

 In Xero, go to Accounting → Bank Accounts → Add Bank Account.
 Search for "First National Bank" and select it.
 Enter your FNB account number.

-Xero will prompt you to connect the bank feed.
-Select the direct feed option (not the manual import option — you want the feed to run automatically).
+Xero will prompt you to connect the feed.
+Choose the connected feed rather than the manual import option, since you want transactions arriving on their own.

 Step 2: Authorise the connection through FNB